MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 ```

 One restriction of the TSV output format is that there isn't a guarantee on output ordering.
 The CLI makes a best effort to preserve ordering by sorting keys in the response JSON alphabetically,
 and then printing their values in order for TSV output.
-This isn't a guarantee that the order is always identical though, since the Azure service response format may change.
+There is no guarantee that the order is always identical, since the Azure service response format can change.

 In order to enforce consistent ordering, you'll need to use the `--query` parameter and the [multiselect list](query-azure-cli.md#get-multiple-values) format.
 When a CLI command returns a single
 JSON dictionary, use the general format `[key1, key2, ..., keyN]` to force a key order.
-For CLI commands which return an array, use the general format `[].[key1, key2, ..., keyN]` to order column values.
+For CLI commands that return an array, use the general format `[].[key1, key2, ..., keyN]` to order column values.

 For example, to order the information displayed above by ID, location, resource group, and VM name: